Click here to view third party yellowing test data featuring various popular epoxy resin brands.

 * It should be noted that yellowing can occur as a result of an undesirable interaction between Titanium Dioxide (found in white pigments) and ANY brand of epoxy resin.

 All Epoxy Resins Are NOT Created Equal

 There are many, many uses for epoxy resin, only one of which is as a clear coating for artwork and other creative applications.
 Many epoxy resin products on the market are sold as adhesives and most are intended for industrial use, not home/studio use.
 Many resins are made for the marine industry because epoxy is a durable, waterproof product.
 In most cases, epoxy resins are not formulated specifically to maintain clarity over the long term, as artists require.
 Further, most resins are considered a hazardous material due to their chemical composition; they are intended for use in industrial settings where hazmat suiting is readily available and required.
-Any resin that yellows is not adequately formulated for use over artwork.
+Any resin that quickly yellows is not adequately formulated for use over artwork.
 Any artist thinking of using resin over their artwork should certainly choose a product that has been formulated for creative purposes, namely that it is both UV and HALS stabilized, and deemed non-toxic when used as directed and safe for home use in a well ventilated area.
 See our SDS for more information.

 How To Protect Your Artwork Against Yellowing